alexboffey/alexboffey/posts/work/sojourn/index.md

 - Find nearby places and display them on the map for the user to interact with.

 ## Progressive web app optimised for mobile.
-Due to it's requirements & scope, Sojourn was designed and built to be optimal for use on mobile devices.
+Due to its requirements & scope, Sojourn was designed and built to be optimal for use on mobile devices.

 As well as responsive design, this included incorporating progressive web app features such as: